ceph/ceph-chef/README.md

 * {'device' => '/dev/sde', 'dmcrypt' => true} - Store the data encrypted by passing --dmcrypt to `ceph-disk-prepare`
 * {'device' => '/dev/sdc', 'journal' => '/dev/sdd2'} - use a full disk for the OSD with a custom partition for the journal on another device such as an SSD or NMVe

+### Ceph Admin Commands

+An example of finding a mon socket in a generic like environment. ceph-conf --name mon.$(hostname -s) --show-config-value admin_socket

 ### Trouble Shooting

 Pools - After creating it appears that some of the PGs are stuck 'creating+peering'.
 This can be caused by a number of things.
 Most likely an OSD is not blocking the creation.
 Do something like: